open-mmlab/mmaction2/tools/data/hvu/preparing_hvu.md

 This part is **optional** if you don't want to train models on HVU for a specific tag category.

-Thhe file list generated in step 4 contain labels of different categories.
+The file list generated in step 4 contains labels of different categories.
 These file lists can only be handled with HVUDataset and used for multi-task learning of different tag categories.
 The component `LoadHVULabel` is needed to load the multi-category tags, and the `HVULoss` should be used to train the model.